Afro-Cuban drums, Muslim prayers, Buddhist mantras: Religious diversity blooms in once-atheist Cuba

 JUDAISM

 At Cuba’s largest synagogue, ancient Jewish traditions and Cubanness often blend.
-At times, Sabbath dinners at Beth Shalom include Cuban black beans and rice — a popular dish known as Moros y Cristianos or Moors and Christians.
-During Rosh Hashana, Jews worldwide traditionally dip apples in honey to wish each other a sweet new year.
-Beth Shalom congregants say they use easier to find tropical fruits like guavas and bananas.
+At times, Sabbath dinners at Beth Shalom include Cuban black beans and rice.

 The community grew to an estimated 15,000 at its peak in the 1950s, but most emigrated to the U.S. after the 1959 revolution when many of their businesses where confiscated.
 Today, there are about 1,000 Jews living in Cuba.